GRI Standards

 205-2 | Communication and training about anti-corruption policies and procedures | Compliance |

-ESG Data (Governance) | ||
+ESG data (governance) | ||

-205-3 | Confirmed incidents of corruption and actions taken | Compliance |
+205-3 | Confirmed incidents of corruption and actions taken | No violations have been reported. |

-ESG Data (Governance) | ||
+ESG data (governance) | ||

 GRI 206: Anti-competitive Behavior 2016 | ||